-Many commercial lease arrangements in New Zealand will be affected by the response to COVID-19.
-Tenants may be unable to pay their rent as their business is not operating.
+Many commercial lease arrangements in New Zealand will have been affected by the response to COVID-19.
+Tenants may be unable to pay their rent as their business is not fully operating.
 Landlords may also be unable to meet their mortgage payments.

 This guidance provides more information about the changes and should help commercial tenants and landlords find an approach that works for both.
 The Ministry of Justice has prepared this guidance in consultation with the New Zealand Law Society | Te Kāhui Ture o Aotearoa (Law Society).